cseelye/makeviz/README.md

 # makeviz
-This tool combines the work of remake, gprof2dot, and dot into a single place to create visual dependency graphs from your Makefile.
+This tool combines the work of remake, gprof2dot, and graphviz into a single place to create visual dependency graphs from your Makefile.

 Docker Hub: https://hub.docker.com/r/cseelye/makeviz
 Github: https://github.com/cseelye/makeviz